-Can’t believe another Christmas is around the corner, a time to have fun with the amazing colleagues whom you have worked with over the year.
-But might be a huge cost for a business owner (limited companies only) for staffs who have contributed immensely to the growth of the company.
+Can’t believe another Christmas is around the corner, a time to have fun with amazing colleagues whom you have worked with throughout the year.
+Sometimes it could lead to huge costs for a business owner (limited companies only) for staff who have contributed immensely to the growth of the business.

-- Your Christmas party needs to be open to all employees
+- Your Christmas party must be open to all employees

 As simple as it is, many limited companies are still caught up with it and there are some points to note:

-- The whole cost will be disallowed and recognized as BIK to your staffs if the cost is a penny over the £150 threshold.
+- The whole cost will be disallowed and recognized as BIK to your staff if the cost is a penny over the £150 threshold;

-- All receipts for the amount spent towards the party must be kept J
+- All receipts for the amount spent towards the party must be kept;

 - The party must be for all employees and not just directors – except where the director is the only employee.